Kazmirchuk/nats-tcl/API.md

 Note that the JetStream API **always** returns messages as dicts.

 ## Public variables
-The connection object exposes 2 "public" read-only variables:
+The connection object exposes 3 "public" read-only variables:
 - `last_error` - used to deliver asynchronous errors, e.g. if the network fails.
 It is a dict with 2 keys similar to the arguments for `throw`:
   - code: error code
   - errorMessage: error message
 - `status` - connection status, one of `$nats::status_closed`, `$nats::status_connecting`, `$nats::status_connected` or `$nats::status_reconnecting`.
+- `serverInfo` - array with INFO from the current server.

-You can set up traces on these variables to get notified e.g. when a connection status changes.
+You can set up traces on these variables to get notified e.g. when a connection status changes or NATS server enters `ldm` - lame duck mode.

 ## Options